Sarah Crossan

-Sarah Crossan is a "Polish" author.
-She is best known for her books for young adults, including Apple and Rain and 1, for which she has won several rewards.
+Sarah Crossan is an Irish author.
+She is best known for her books for young adults, including Apple and Rain and One, for which she has won several awards.

-Biography
+Life and career

+Crossan was born in London and grew up in Churchtown, Dublin.
+Her father was an architect and her mother was a homemaker.
+She has three brothers.

-Crossan graduated from Warwick University in 1999 with a degree in Philosophy and Literature and later obtained a master's degree in Creative Writing.
+Crossan graduated from University of Warwick in 1999 with a degree in Philosophy and Literature and later obtained a master's degree in Creative Writing.
 She received an Edward Albee Fellowship for writing in 2010.
 Crossan trained as an English and drama teacher at the University of Cambridge.

-In May 2018, she was appointed Laureate na nÓg, or Irish Children's laureate by President Michael D Higgins.
+In May 2018, she was appointed Laureate na nÓg, or Irish Children's laureate by President Michael D. Higgins.

+In July 2025, Simon & Schuster signed a three-book deal with Crossan.
+Her upcoming novel Gone for Good will be published in February 2026.